Our Mission

 Vision Statement

-We enhance the spirit of philanthropy within our community and identify opportunities for collaboration which help transform our community – both the people and the place – by compounding the resources of our donors and the efforts of the “doers”.
+We enhance the spirit of philanthropy in our community by identifying opportunities for collaboration that transform both the people and our place.
+By uniting the resources of our donors with the efforts of passionate “doers,” we help drive positive change across St. Clair County.

 About Us